SCHOLARSHIPS & BURSARIES

 The Leverhulme Trust funds one Mountview student each year on the full-time Foundation in Musical Theatre course.
 The Scholarship covers course fees and includes a maintenance grant.

 PETER COXHEAD SCHOLARSHIPS

 BA (Hons) Theatre Production Arts students can apply for the Peter Coxhead Scholarship.
-The bursary will top up the student loan capacity of £6,000 of one student for all three years of study, granting the remaining £3,175 of the £9,175 annual course fee.
+The bursary will grant a full or part scholarship for all three years of study.

 To be eligible for the scholarship, students must have a total family income under £70,000 per annum.
 Application forms to apply for the scholarship are given to every student who has been offered a place on the course.
-The eligible student who has shown the most promise at interview will be awarded the scholarship.
+11 scholarships were awarded in 2018.

 CONSTELLATIONS CREATIVES DRAMA STUDENT BURSARY

 The Constellation Creatives Drama Student Bursary is awarded by Yellow Earth Theatre Company to encourage and promote greater participation and representation of east Asian actors on stage and screen.
 This award is given to a drama school student of east Asian origin who a judging panel thinks best demonstrates they have the talent, skills and commitment to succeed as a professional actor.